 In his musicological and theoretical research during his studies, his field of interest include the problematic of time in Gérard Grisey and Luigi Nono, questions of harmonic fields in Berio and Boulez, as well as timbre in the writings by Jean-Claude Risset.

 Beside his composing and researching activities, Radivojevic has been active as music critic in the Swiss music journal for research and creation Dissonance, as well as in Swiss music journal (Schweizer Musikzeitung).

 After graduating in guitar at the Academy of the Arts in Novi Sad, Nemanja Radivojević pursued his studies in Geneva (MA in theory of music, composition classes with Arturo Corrales) and in Bern (MA in Composition, with Xavier Dayer).

-In addition to his formal education Radivojevic, had the opportunity to take extended private composition and electronics classes with Georgi Papageorgiou and Nicolas Tzortzis.
+In addition to his formal education Radivojevic, had the opportunity to take extended private composition and electronics classes with Dimitri Papageorgiou and Nicolas Tzortzis.
 He attended numerous masterclasses and summer academies with composers such as Simon Steen-Anderesen, Frank Bedrossian, Tristan Murail, Oscar Bianchi and Michael Finissey among others.